 How to avoid invoice numbering errors?

-Incorrect invoice number due to typos, spelling errors or sequence disorder can be a nightmare, especially while filing taxes.
+Incorrect invoice numbers due to typos, spelling errors, or sequence disorder can be a nightmare, especially while filing taxes.
 To prevent such errors it is better to switch to some online invoicing software that automatically generates the invoice number and sequentially assigns the next invoice number as soon as you create the invoice.
-Online invoicing completely eliminates duplicate and missing numbers.
+Online invoicing eliminates duplicate and missing numbers.

-Alternatively, you can run a tool the duplicate invoice numbers and trace the errors.
+Alternatively, you can run a tool to detect duplicate invoice numbers and trace the errors.

 Is the order number the same as the invoice number?